 Got Rats?

-Great Horned Owls may be your salvation
+Great Horned Owls may be your natural solution

-Killing rats with poisons (rodenticides) is effective for controlling infestations but poses severe, often fatal, risks to children, pets, and non-target wildlife.
-Poisoning rats is not recommended unless performed by a licensed contractor to ensure the rats have been trapped and cannot be consumed by other non-target animals.
+Poisoning rats is not recommended unless performed by a licensed contractor to ensure that trapped rats cannot be consumed by other animals.

 Rat Infestations